THEME JOKE : FOR FIELD SUPPORT

 correct.
 Also, he argued that the question paper was given only

 to provide the correct answer, and not any particular answer to suit

 the likings of any examiner.
 In addition, he said "The

 answer provides an Un-disputed support to the Concept of Measuring

-Height, irrespective of the meter in question, like Ammeter,
+Height, irrespective of the instrument in question, like Ammeter,

 Galvanometer, Hodometer, Hygrometer, Lactometer, Odometer,

 The university decided to appointed an independent arbitrator to decide

 the case.
 The arbitrator judged that the answer was indeed correct, but

 it does not reflect the basic and expected